-RELEASE OF CAMPERS: To ensure the safety of all campers, the Cradle of Liberty Council, BSA has enacted the following policy.
-Any Scout who leaves camp prior to the normal departure time on Saturday morning with their unit will only be permitted to leave under the auspices of an adult approved by the parents of the Scout.
-A Camper Release Authorization form, signed by the parents of the Scout, must be on file in the Camp Office in these cases.
-This form will list all adults authorized by the parents, with whom their child may leave camp.
-A Scout Leader should escort the Scout to the Camp Office to sign out.
-If the whole unit is leaving before Saturday morning, no forms are necessary; however, please make sure your program commissioner and the camp director are aware of your early departure.
+RELEASE OF CAMPERS: To ensure the safety of all campers, any Scout who leaves camp prior to the normal departure time on Saturday morning with their unit will only be permitted to leave under the auspices of an adult approved by the parents of the Scout as listed on the bottom of Part A of the BSA medical form.
+This section of the BSA medical form lists all adults authorized by the parents, with whom their child may leave camp, as well as those who their Scout cannot leave with.
+A Scout Leader should escort the Scout to the Camp Office to sign out and confirm that the person there to pick-up the Scout is listed on the medical form as being authorized by the parents to do so.
+If the whole unit is leaving before Saturday morning, please make sure to coordinate your early departure with the program commissioner and the camp director.

-General Information (Continued)
+General Information (Continued).